Sheoo Mewalal: Club career

 Mewalal started his senior career in 1938 with Kidderpore SC which was then playing in the 2nd Division of the Calcutta Football League.
 He came into the limelight in 1944 when he scored the winning goal for the IFA XI against India XI.
 In 1945, he joined the 1st Division club Aryans, one of the oldest clubs in the country.
 It was his hat-trick for Aryans in the same year against Mohun Bagan A.C. in a Calcutta league match that impressed the then Mohun Bagan captain Sailen Manna.
 Mewalal also appeared with another Calcutta Football League side George Telegraph.

 In 1946, he joined Mohun Bagan and played under captaincy of Manna.
 In 1947, he joined the Eastern Railway Football Club.
 After spending eight years with them, he joined BNR Football Club.
 In 1958, while playing in an Inter-Railway tournament in Kharagpur, he broke his knee.
 This incident ended Mewalal's illustrious 20-year career.

 During his club career, Mewalel scored more than 150 goals in the local league.
 He also scored 39 goals—including five hat-tricks—for BNR in the Santosh Trophy competition.
 Mewalal was the top scorer in the Calcutta Football League on four occasions.
-He achieved this feat in 1949, 1951, and 1954 for Eastern Railways and in 1958 for BNR.
+He achieved this feat in 1949, 1951, 1953 and 1954 for Eastern Railways and in 1958 for BNR, scoring 32, 18, 11, 29, and 16 goals respectively.
 He also scored a record of 32 hat-tricks in local football tournaments, a record unbroken to this day.
 Mewalal scored 1032 goals in his career, in official and unofficial games.

 International career

+Pre-partition

+In 1946, while playing for Mohun Bagan, Mewalal was selected to represent an India XI on their tour to South Africa.